steel-wing/zenbook-duo-hyprland/README.md

 ## Installation
 ### Hyprland Config
-After downloading (and assuming Hyprland is installed) move zenbook.conf into your .config/hypr/ folder, and add this line to your hyprland.conf file:
+After downloading, move zenbook.conf into ~/.config/hypr/, and add this line to your hyprland.conf file:
 ```
 source = ~/.config/hypr/zenbook.conf
 ```